Third-Party Risk Management Frameworks: An Overview

 Share:

 Setting up a third-party risk management program is a complex process that involves managing hundreds, or even thousands, of vendors across multiple continents and legal jurisdictions.
-For every vendor a company takes on, they must consider dozens of third-party risks, including financial risks, cyber security exposures, legal actions, and performance failures that could ultimately disrupt their organization.
-Building a comprehensive TPRM program is increasingly important as organizations outsource more significant portions of their workloads to third-party suppliers.
+Companies must address various third-party risks, including financial risks, cybersecurity exposures, legal actions, performance failures, and potential operational disruptions for each vendor or supplier.
+As organizations increasingly outsource significant portions of their workloads, building a comprehensive TPRM program has become more critical than ever.

 What Is a Third-Party Risk Management Framework?

-Third-party risk management (TPRM) frameworks provide organizations with a roadmap to build their TPRM programs based on industry-standard best practices.
-Frameworks can be used as a foundation for building a TPRM program and as a source of baseline control requirements for third-party vendors and suppliers.
+Third-party risk management frameworks offer a roadmap for organizations to build their TPRM programs based on industry-standard best practices.
+These frameworks can serve as the foundation for a TPRM program and provide baseline control requirements for third-party vendors and suppliers depending on the types of risks your organization deems important to assess.

 Why Are Third-Party Risk Management Frameworks Important?

-Frameworks such as NIST 800-161, ISO 27036, and Shared Assessments can help provide a basis for developing a TPRM program.
-Information security-specific frameworks like ISO 27001, NIST CSF, and NIST 800-37 can be used to guide the vendor risk assessment process and to create vendor assessment questionnaires that accurately assess a company's cybersecurity maturity.
+Frameworks such as NIST 800-161, ISO 27036, and Shared Assessments provide a solid basis to develop a TPRM program.
+Information security frameworks like ISO 27001, NIST CSF, and NIST 800-37 guide the vendor risk assessment process and help create questionnaires that accurately assess a company's cybersecurity maturity.

 Considerations When Choosing a TPRM Framework

-No single framework is likely to provide your organization with every control to comprehensively meet regulatory, risk management and due diligence goals.
-Many organizations choose to work exclusively with NIST or ISO, and draw from multiple frameworks and guidance documents from that organization when developing their program.
-For example, an organization may choose to base their supply chain risk management program on NIST 800-161, and draw on elements of NIST 800-53, NIST CSF v2.0 and NIST 800-37 RMF to more fully develop their program and develop their vendor assessment approach.
+Each framework may give your organization some control to comprehensively meet regulatory, risk management, and due diligence goals.
+Many organizations choose to work exclusively with NIST or ISO and draw from multiple frameworks and guidance documents from those organizations when developing their program.
+For example, an organization may base its supply chain risk management program on NIST 800-161 and draw on NIST 800-53 elements, NIST CSF v2.0, and NIST RMF to fully develop its program and vendor assessment approach.
+Consider your organizational needs and requirements before choosing a framework.

-The following considerations and how they impact your organization are critical to understand as you select a TPRM framework.
-Understanding the organizational risks is the first step in choosing the proper framework for your company.
+When implementing a third-party risk management framework, companies must examine the nature of the risk involved and deal with changing business, regulatory, and legal environments.
+Understanding organizational risks is the first step in choosing the proper framework for your company.
 These risk categories include (but may not be limited to):

 • Market/Reputational